madtomic/Maintenance-Manager--CB-Plugin/README.md

 maintenance.maintenance: Allows to start or stop a maintenance.

 maintenance.maintenance.cancel: Allows to cancel a scheduled maintenance.

+maintenance.maintenance.backup: Allows to use the /maintenance backup command.

 maintenance.access: Allows to enter the server during maintenance mode (and don't be kicked when the maintenance begin)